d-j-e/SNPPar/README.md

 * pip install git+https://github.com/d-j-e/SNPPar

-This will also install any requirements above (not FastML).
+This will also install the requirements above (not FastML).

 # Input requirements: